arao761/WMAD-Code/README.md

-# WMAD-Code
+Some of the projects used to teach students HTML and CSS!

-Some of the code for the projects we've embarked on!
+* 🤝  I'm open to collaborating on any projects in order to my web development skills